-The Interior Design Show returns to Toronto on January 19th and promises to be a lively and creativity-infused affair.
-Exhibitors at this year’s show include major vendors and big names in interior design such as Benjamin Moore and Microsoft, amongst hundreds more.
-If you’re heading to the IDS this year, we recommend singling out these five unique exhibits at some point during the action-packed weekend.
+The Interior Design Show returns to Toronto on January 19th, promising to be a powerful and immersive affair.
+Exhibitors at this year’s show include major vendors and big names in interior design, such as Microsoft and Benjamin Moore, amongst hundreds more.
+If you’re heading over to IDS this year, we recommend checking out these five unique exhibits at some point during the action-packed weekend.

-Presented by Natural Landscape Group and Land Art Design Landscape Architects Inc., The Open Air exhibit centers around curating an outdoor space in a way that is purposeful, strategic, and beautiful.
+Presented by the Natural Landscape Group and Land Art Design Landscape Architects Inc., The Open Air exhibit is geared at the curation of outdoor spaces, which are purposeful, strategic, and beautiful.

 Stone Age Folk

-Aptly named, this installation, (by Spanish designer Jaime Hayon in collaboration with Caesarstone), will feature wares made using Caesarstone engineered quartz as the predominate component, supplemented with contrasting materials such as metal and glass.
-Guests can look out for pieces from this unique installation, which will be “popping up throughout the space, alongside joyful carousels, wall panels, lights and tables.”
+Designed by Jaime Hayon in collaboration with Caesarstone, the Stone Age Folk installation features wares made from Caesarstone engineered quartz.
+Guests can expect to find pieces from this unique installation throughout the show; “popping up throughout the space, alongside joyful carousels, wall panels, lights and tables.”

-This exhibit, curated by Design Milk, highlights the work of independent artisans and limited edition, hand-crafted designs.
-Maker is geared towards small-scale endeavors who are ready for a market transformation, via exposure through the IDS.
+The Maker exhibit, curated by Design Milk, highlights the work of independent artisans in the form of limited edition, hand-crafted designs.
+Maker is geared at small-scale endeavors who are ready for a market transformation, via exposure through IDS.

-True to its name, the Ontario Wood exhibit showcases designs produced with locally sourced wood.
+True to its name, the Ontario Wood exhibit showcases designs created from locally-sourced wood.
 Post-show, the designs will be dismantled and repurposed by Habitat for Humanity.